BasitAkin/WCI-Index/README.md

 **Reproducible code, data, and companion workbook for the ten-site Water Consumption Impact (WCI) assessment.**

-> Akinade, B. A., Amanambu, A. C., & Frame, J. M. (2026). *AI Data Centers and the Water Use Feedback Loop.*
+> Akinade, B. A., Amanambu, A. C., & Frame, J. M., Ren, Shaolei (2026). *AI Data Centers and the Water Use Feedback Loop.*

 ---